shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/bid-response.md

 ---
-title: Bid Response
+title: Supply Partners - Bid Response
 description: In this article, learn about bid responses and their various JSON fields, supply templates, types of errors, and examples to help you understand better.
 ---

-# Bid response
+# Supply Partners - Bid response

 > [!WARNING]
 > We have disabled the Supply Integration (ASI) protocol (formerly AppNexus Supply Integration) for server-side supply integrations beginning on October 1st, 2017.
 We strongly encourage that you migrate your supply to the [OpenRTB protocol](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-4-FINAL.pdf).
 Everything in this section is legacy content.